Can I Store Greywater?

 Design your irrigation zones to match your household water output, or divert overflow to a safe, approved disposal method.

-The key to effective greywater reuse isn’t storage—it’s flow.
+The key to effective greywater reuse is not storage.
+It is flow.
 Systems like Aqua2use are designed with this in mind, using filtration and pumping to move water from source to soil without delay.

 Back to blog